denizetkar/alpha-chess/docs/training.md

 - **Mixed-Precision Training (FP16):** `torch.cuda.amp` will be used to reduce memory consumption and speed up training.
 - **Batch Sizes:** Batch sizes for both self-play and training will be carefully tuned to fit within the 8GB VRAM.
 - **MCTS Memory Management:** Techniques like node pruning or explicit garbage collection will be employed to keep MCTS tree memory usage within the 16GB RAM limit.
-- **`torch.compile`:** This PyTorch 2.0+ feature will be explored to further optimize the execution speed of the neural network.
+- **`torch.compile`:** This PyTorch 2.0+ feature is utilized to further optimize the execution speed of the neural network.